Fun Facts, Observations and Quotes

 was unobtainable, “Sweet Emotion”, “Free Ride” and “Low Rider” are my picks for

 the best songs in the movie.
-“Sweet
+“Sweet Emotion” in the opening credits

-Emotion” in the opening credits provides so many iconic shots to start this
+provides so many iconic shots to start this movie.
+“Free Ride”

-from the end of the school day into the evening.
-And with “Low Rider”, Linklater flips and
+starts the transition from the end of the school day into the

-bounces from shot to shot and clique to clique as they prepare for the night
+to shot and clique to clique as they prepare for the night out during this song

-out during this song like no other portion of the film.
-It’s the Randall “Pink” Floyd of the
+like no other portion of the film.
+It’s the Randall “Pink” Floyd of

-to cruise.
-Honorable mention: a song I didn’t even know before I watched
+starting to cruise.
+Honorable mention: a song I didn’t

-the film, “Hurricane” by Bob Dylan.
-That song playing in the background while Pink, Wooderson and Mitch make their
+playing in the background while Pink, Wooderson and Mitch make their

 slo-mo entrance into the Emporium elevates the scene to new heights.